niall-byrne/top20-backend/README.md

 - Set this value to a valid last.fm API key

+1. PORT

+- Set this value to a valid listening port for the express server

 2. STATIC_SERVER_ENABLED

 - Set this value to "1" to enable serving the react application from the backend server